International Mendelssohn Prize in Leipzig

 Kurt Masur was the first prizewinner on the occasion of his 80th birthday.
 Other prizewinners were Anne-Sophie Mutter, Iris Berben, Riccardo Chailly, Peter Sloterdijk, Helmut Schmidt, Armin Mueller-Stahl, Markus Lüpertz, Lang Lang, Peter Schreier, and Marcel Reich-Ranicki, Richard von Weizsäcker, the St. Thomas Choir of Leipzig, cantor at St. Thomas Georg Christoph Biller, Thomas Hampson and Harald Schmidt, as well as Hans-Dietrich Genscher, the Gewandhaus Quartet, and Tomoko Masur.

-The bronze statue of the award has been adapted from the Mendelssohn monument by Jo Jastram erected in front of the Gewandhaus in Leipzig in 1993 and is cast in the workshop of Marc Krepp in Berlin.
-The weight one statue is 3400g.
+The bronze sculpture of the same name is modelled on the Mendelssohn monument by the artist Jo Jastram, which was erected in front of the Gewandhaus in 1993, and is cast in the workshop for art castings of Marc Krepp in Berlin.

 Peter Schreier and Marcel Reich-Ranicki

 St. Thomas Choir of Leipzig and Harald Schmidt

 Richard von Weizsäcker, Thomas Hampson and Markus Lüpertz